Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Appendix: Fill Fraction Model

 Solving this equation as a linear recurrence with constant coefficients, with the initial condition yields Eq.~\eqref{eqn:fillfrac} of the main text.

 For atoms, the pairwise ejection effect resulting from light-assisted collisions is the dominant mechanism during loading.
-We model the number of particles entering the core as a Poisson process and applying the fact that a site can only be occupied when an odd number of particles enter, we obtain the following
+We model the number of particles entering the core as a Poisson process with mean $\lambda = t/\tau$.
+A particle in a protected site is lost and subsequently reloaded within the same cycle if and only if an even, non-zero number of particles enter the core.
+This joint probability is

 which recovers the saturation limit of $\eta_0 = 0.5$ in the limit of $t/\tau\gg 1$.
 For molecules, the same pairwise ejection mechanism is expected to operate, yet the experimentally observed fill fraction saturates at approximately $35\,\%$, suggesting an additional loss mechanism, the nature of which remains unknown.
 In the absence of a model for this additional loss, we adopt a heuristic approach and generalize Eq.~\ref{eqn:eta_tau} to